 At the end of the contract, we hope to provide qualified roles to all of our trainees where possible.
-Our commitment to developing talent does not end on qualification; we have a number of further development opportunities such as our Associates Academy and Staff Development Programmes, which provide you with an opportunity to progress through the firm.
+Our commitment to developing talent does not end on qualification.
+As a firm, we have a number of further development opportunities such as our Associates Academy and Staff Development Programmes that provide you with an opportunity to progress through the firm.

 In line with our aim to nurture and ‘grow our own’ talent, we see our trainee solicitors as possible future Partners in the firm.
-The qualities we are looking for are intelligence, ability to think laterally and objectively, resilience, ability to get things done and to get on with people, and great teamwork skills.
+We look for qualities of intelligence, ability to think laterally and objectively, resilience, ability to get things done, to get on with people, and have great teamwork skills.

 Many of our successful trainee solicitors will usually have had some months or years of paralegal experience behind them so they can hit the ground running, but this is not essential.

 - Passed or are due to pass the Legal Practice Course prior to the commencement of the training contract

 Each year the firm offers a small number of candidates the role of trainee solicitor, to ensure that the training provided is as tailored and comprehensive as possible.